 Throttle Linkage Inspection

-Inspect the throttle linkage for interference or binding, and for damaged or missing parts.
+Inspect the throttle linkage for interference or binding, and for damage or missing parts.
 Replace parts as needed.
-Accelerator and cruise control cables should not be lubricated.
+Replace any cables that have high effort or excessive wear.
+Do not lubricate accelerator and cruise control cables.

 Brake System Inspection